larryaasen/upgrader/README.md

 The widgets come in two flavors: alert or card.
 The [UpgradeAlert](#alert-example) widget is used to display the popup alert prompt, and the [UpgradeCard](#card-example) widget is used to display the inline material design card.

+There are three buttons displayed to the user: IGNORE, LATER, and UPDATE NOW.

+Tapping IGNORE prevents the alert from being displayed again for that version.

+Tapping the LATER button just closes the alert allowing the alert to be displayed sometime in the future.

+Tapping the UPDATE NOW button takes the user to the App Store (iOS) or Google Play Store (Android) where the user is required to initiate the update process.

 ## Alert Example

 Just wrap your body widget in the `UpgradeAlert` widget, and it will handle the rest.